MEDICAL OR RECREATIONAL MARIJUANA - A BAD DRUG

-This subject is not up for debate, from my clinical experience.
-I receive many emails attempting to convince me I am wrong about using pot.
-However, no matter how many positive studies about it one can quote, my clinical experience tells a very different story.
+We receive many emails attempting to convince me I am wrong about using pot.
+However, no matter how many positive studies about it one can quote, our clinical experience tells a very different story.

-If you are feeling down or depressed, or anxious, begin a complete nutritional balancing program with one of the Approved Practitioners listed here: http://drlwilson.com/do hair analysis.htm.
-In most cases, the depression, fatigue and many ailments will go away.
+If you are feeling down, depressed, or anxious, begin a complete nutritional balancing program with one of the Approved Practitioners listed here: https://www.drlwilson.com/do hair analysis.htm.
+In most cases, the depression, fatigue and most ailments will go away.

 If you are using pot, I strongly suggest you quit while you still have a brain with which to think.